 Choosing a Bar

-Jack59 bars are sold separately so you can mix and match your shampoo and conditioner.
+Jack59 bars and bars from Unwrapped Life are sold separately so you can mix and match your shampoo and conditioner.
 Being able to choose which bar you want for your shampoo and a different bar for your conditioner is great if you have dry ends and an oily scalp, for example, or if you want to use a purple shampoo but a regular conditioner.

 Enjoy these curly friendly, eco-conscious products, knowing you are helping your curls and the planet!